horgh/gorse/README.md

-# Summary

-Gorse is a web RSS reader.
-You provide it with RSS feeds to monitor, and its backend poller program, gorsepoll, pulls the contents of the feed into the local database.
-Gorse itself provides an interface to viewing and reading the contents of the feeds.
+Gorse is an RSS reader.
+You provide it with RSS feeds to monitor, and its poller program, gorsepoll, pulls the contents of the feed into a database.

-Directories:
+Gorse itself provides an interface to view and read the feeds.

+It can work with feeds in RSS, RDF, and Atom formats.

+# Components

+## gorse
-  * gorse: A web frontend to a database of feeds/feed items
+A web frontend to a database of feeds and their items/entries.
-  * gorsepoll: A utility to retrieve feed items and insert them into a database
-  * gorselib: Library shared by the above.

-# Gorsepoll
+## gorsepoll

-This is an RSS poll utility.
-It takes feeds to poll from a database, and populates the database with feed items.
+This is an RSS poller.
+It takes feeds to poll from a database, and populates the database with the items it finds.

-Behaviour notes:
+It should be run periodically, such as through cron.

-  * We record a feed has been updated and will not try it again until its update frequency period has elapsed only if we successfully fetch it.
+It tracks when it last updated a feed, and will not try it again until a period elapsed.
+It considers a feed updated when it successfully fetches and parses a feed.

-Setup:
+## gorselib
+This is a library.
+It provides reading/parsing of the various formats (RSS, RDF, Atom), as well as functionality to generate RSS feeds.

+# Setup
+To set up the database:

     createuser -D -E -P -R -S gorse createdb -E UTF8 -l en_CA.UTF-8 -O gorse gorse